+Task

+1 Indicative content

+In their articles, learners should:

+consider the advantages and disadvantages of advertising describe how advertising has affected them suggest any changes they would like to see.

-Task 1 Indicative content In their speech, learners should: give your views on whether the development should go ahead.
-Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not use all of the information provided above or may contain ideas not in the information .
-NOTE Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not use all of the information provided above or may contain ideas not in the information.
+NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately, even though they may not address all of the bullets above fully or may contain ideas not in the bullets .

 (15 marks)